Religion in Thailand: Religions by region

-According to the 2015 census, 67,328,562 Thailand residents in the different regions of the country belonged to the following religious groups:
+According to the 2015 pilot census, 67,328,562 Thailand residents in the different regions of the country belonged to the following religious groups:

 Religions by province

 According to the 2010 census, Thailand residents in the different provinces of the country belonged to the following religious groups:

-Indic religions
+Dharmic religions

 Buddhism

 Buddhism in Thailand is largely of the Theravada school.
-Over 90% of Thailand's population adheres to such school.
+Over 90% of Thailand's population adheres to this school.

-Thai Buddhism is practised alongside various indigenous religions, such as Chinese indigenous religion by the large Thai of Chinese origins, Hinduism among Thai of Indian origin and Siamese Thai people, and Thai folk religion among Northeastern Thai, Northern Thai and Northern Khmer people.
+Thai Buddhism is practised alongside various indigenous religions, such as Chinese indigenous religion by the many Thais of Chinese origin, Hinduism among Thai of Indian origin and Siamese Thai people, Thai folk religion among Northeastern Thai, Northern Thai and Northern Khmer people, and Peranakan folk religion for Peranakans.

 Buddhist temples in Thailand are characterised by tall golden stupas, and the Buddhist architecture of Thailand is similar to that in other Southeast Asian countries, especially Cambodia and Laos, which share a cultural and historical heritage with Thailand.